qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 it depends on the DPI of your screen.
 Using map units allows the tolerance to be related to real ground distances.
-For example, if you have a minimum distance between elements, this option can be useful to ensure that you don’t add vertices too close to each other.
+For example, if you have a minimum distance between elements, this option can be useful to ensure that you don’t add vertexes too close to each other.

 .. _figure_edit_snapping: